SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/getMDay.md

 so.topic: reference
 ---

+# DateTime.getMDay()

 Returns the day part of the DateTime (day in month) as an integer.